River Surface Patch-wise Detector Using Mixture Augmentation for Scum-cover-index: Applied Results

-As shown in \textbf{Fig.8}, the left side of the two heatmaps could precisely detect the peak of scum appearance.
-This refers to the feasibility of using our proposed scum-on-river ratio index to monitor the grade of scum generation.
-In contrast, two heatmaps on the right have been over predicted to incorrectly attend the building background noise mirrored on the river surface.
-The waving on the river surface after a boat has passed is what causes scum-negative false errors.

-As shown in \textbf{Fig.10}, we have depicted the camera1’s scum-on-river ratio index, which is pixel-based measured along the vertical axis.
-In contrast, the horizontal axis indicates the average probability of each patch’s predicted value to predict the target class, i.e., C1: grow-thick scum of probabilities.
-This is a linear relationship between the probability matrix and the scum region pixels.
-Notably, the scum-on-river index’s limitation was set at more than five percent, resulting in an average probability set at more than 0.01.
-This explains why the extremely small average probability produced an incorrectly unstable heatmap.
-We set zero probability if the average probability of each patch prediction is less than or equal to 0.01.

-As shown in \textbf{Fig.11}, on the left of heatmap "hm5," we identified the possibility of accurately detecting the night scum appearance as early as 5:20 am, regardless of a little dark situation.
-In contrast, the second heatmap "hm6" had made an incorrect prediction regarding the light rainfall noise reflected on the river surface.
-This explains why the scum feature from the AI view of the pre-trained classification network and the reflecting rainfall on rivers are similar.
-Because the training dataset of this work excluded the rainfall background to generalize the hydrologic context, two heatmaps "hm7" and "hm8" could initially recognize the scum appearance on the right.
-This indicates the feasibility of monitoring the start of scum generation using the proposed scum-on-river ratio index.
+As shown in \textbf{Fig.10} and \textbf{Fig.11}, the peaks of the scum-cover-ratio could precisely detect the peak of scum appearance.
+This refers to the feasibility of using our proposed scum-cover-ratio index to monitor the grade of scum generation.
+In contrast, the building background noise reflected on the surface of the river has, however, sometimes been over-predicted.
+For example, the waving on the river surface after a boat has passed causes scum-negative false errors.
+Furthermore, it sometimes made an incorrect prediction regarding the light rainfall noise reflected on the river surface.
+This explains why the scum feature from the AI view of the pretrained classification network and the reflecting rainfall on rivers are similar.
+Because the training dataset of this work excluded the rainfall background to generalize the hydrologic context.

-As shown in \textbf{Fig.13}, we drew the camera2’s scum-on-river ratio index, which is pixel-based computed by the vertical axis.
-Alternatively, the horizontal axis represents the average probability of each patch’s predicted value to predict the target class, i.e., C1: grow-thick scum of probabilities.
-The probability matrix and the scum region pixels in the scum region are also linear related.
-Similarly, note that the scum-on-river index’s upper limit is set at more than 5 percent, resulting in an average probability that is at or below 0.01.
-This explains why the extremely small average probability produced an anomalous heatmap owing to the negative value of the scaled heatmap.
-Therefore, if the average probability of each patch prediction is less than or equal 0.01, we set zero probability.
+In \textbf{Fig.12}, a method for computing scum-cover-ratio for a monitoring camera H5 observing river surface is shown.
+This plot shows the temporal scum-cover-ratios for model comparison between the ResNet50, ResNet101, Inception-v3 with mixture augmentation.
+The performance of the augmented ResNet50 model sometimes sky rocketed.
+Therefore, the augmented ResNet101 model has exhibited higher stability than other models.